 Simple answer…to live better!
 Here is where we looked in search of a better lifestyle: Oregon, Washington, Nevada, Arizona, Utah, Montana and Boise.
 These places were options in their own ways, but all fell short in one or many ways, when compared to North Idaho.

 In the end, North Idaho was our choice.
-In North Idaho, we own a 3,000 sq ft home on 27 acres with a seasonal stream running through it.
+In North Idaho, we live in a simple home on acreage with a seasonal stream running through it.
 Our mortgage on this property is the same as our mortgage in California was for a tract home on a tiny lot.
 I shoot my firearms with high capacity mags in my front yard.
 We fish, hunt, ride horses, ride ATVs, camp and boat, if not directly from our property, at least within a 15-minute drive.
 We raise most of our own food from steer, hogs, lamb, chickens and we harvest big game each year.
 We grow and then can, dry, and freeze our own vegetables.

-We ride our quads down to Lake Coeur d’Alene and swim in the lake to cool off.
-We ride our quads three miles down our road and into the National Forest.
+We ride our quads down to the lake and swim to cool off.
+We ride our quads down our road and into the National Forest.
 We regularly haul our camp trailer deep into the forest and camp on the bank of the Coeur d’Alene River (free of charge and free of people.)
 The trails in the Coeur d’Alene National Forest support all ATVs and off-road vehicles and in the winter, are groomed (yes, Snow cat groomed) to create one of the best snowmobile trail systems in the country!

 We have both home-schooled our kids and had them in public schools.
 Idaho has some of the least restrictive laws for families who home school.
 Likewise, the public schools here are strong and the facilities are new to newer and always well maintained.
 Our son has gone through the public-school system and loved it!
 He also grew up playing on a top club soccer team that feeds into the Portland Timber Professional Soccer Club.
 Our daughter is home schooled and is the President of her 4H Ranch Horse Club and runs her own business raising Finn Sheep.